 XXXIX.
 And whereas an Act was passed in the fifth and sixth years of the reign of His late Majesty King William the Fourth, intituled An Act to regulate the admeasurement of the tonnage and burthen of the Merchant Shipping of the United Kingdom, and doubts have been entertained whether the said Act extends to the British Poseessions abroad; be it therefore enacted and declared, That the said Act and every part thereof does and shall be taken to extend to Her Majesty's Possessions abroad, as fully and effectually, to all intents and purposes, as if the said Possessions had been particularly mentioned and set forth therein, and that all matters and things made and done in any of Her Majesty's Possessions abroad, in pursuance of the said Act, shall be deemed and taken to be valid and effectual to all intents and purposes whatsoever.
 XL.
-And whereas by one other of the said Acts, intituled An Act for granting Duties of Customs, the several Duties of Customs were consolidated into one Act: And whereas since the passing of the said Act divers Acts altering the said duties have from time to time been passed, and it will be to the advantage of the trade and commerce of the Country that the said several duties should be revised, and consolidated into one Act; be it therefore enacted, That in lieu and instead of all other Duties of Customs, except the duties on Corn, Grain, Meal or Flour, Sugar and Molasses, there shall be raised, levied, collected, and paid unto Her Majesty, Her Heirs and Successors, upon goods. wares, and merchandizes imported into or exported from the United Kingdom, the several Duties of Customs, and there shall be allowed the several drawbacks of the same, which are respectively inserted, described, and set forth in the Tables marked from the United Kingdom, or upon any Goods imported or exported in (A.) and (B.) to this Act annexed, or otherwise in this Act, together with the additional duties herein after mentioned.
+And whereas by one other of the said Acts, intituled An Act for granting Duties of Customs, the several Duties of Customs were consolidated into one Act: And whereas since the passing of the said Act divers Acts altering the said duties have from time to time been passed, and it will be to the advantage of the trade and commerce of the Country that the said several duties should be revised, and consolidated into one Act; be it therefore enacted, That in lieu and instead of all other Duties of Customs, except the duties on Corn, Grain, Meal or Flour, Sugar and Molasses, there shall be raised, levied, collected, and paid unto Her Majesty, Her Heirs and Successors, upon goods, wares, and merchandizes imported into or exported from the United Kingdom, the several Duties of Customs, and there shall be allowed the several drawbacks of the same, which are respectively inserted, described, and set forth in the Tables marked (A.) and (B) to this Act annexed, or otherwise in this Act, together with the additional duties herein after mentioned.

-Act, or the said Table (A.) annexed thereto, any duty upon any the Goods and Vessels of the subjects of any Potentate or State article is directed to be raised, levied, collected, and paid from ary future day, the duty imposed upon such article by the said Act for granting Duties of Customs, or by any Act for altering or respect of such article on and until that day.
+XLI.
+Provided always, and be it enacted, That where by this Act, or the said Table (A.) annexed thereto, any duty upon any any future day, the duty imposed upon such article by the said to the same and the like Duties and charges as are payable upon Act for granting Duties of Customs, or by any Act for altering or amending the same, shall be raised, levied, collected, and paid in respect of such article on and until that day.

 XLII.
-And be it enacted, That there shall be charged, raised, levied, collected, and paid unto Her Majesty, Her Heirs and Successors, in addition to the duties mentioned in the said Table marked (A ) upon every gallon of Spirits or Strong Waters, of all sorts, imported into the United Kingdom, a further duty of four pence, and upon all the articles enumerated in the said Table marked (A.) except Spirits and Strong Waters, a further duty of five per centum upon the amount of the several duties in and by the said Table marked (A.) respectively charged upon the said articles and each of them.
+And be it enacted, That there shall be charged, raised, levied, collected, and paid unto Her Majesty, Her Heirs and Successors, in addition to the duties mentioned in the said Table marked (A) upon every gallon of Spirits or Strong Waters, of all sorts, imported into the United Kingdom, a further duty of four pence, and upon all the articles enumerated in the said Table marked (A.) except Spirits and Strong Waters, a further duty of five per centum upon the amount of the several duties in and by the said Table marked (A.) respectively charged upon the said articles and each of them.